rlidwka/jju/README.md

 - Two unary expressions ('-' and '+') allowed before NumericLiterals.
 - Any data that has a number type can be represented, including +0, -0, +Infinity, -Infinity and NaN.
 - "undefined" is forbidden, use null instead if applicable.
 - Comments and whitespace are defined according to spec.
-Two or more consecutive asterisks in multiline comments are allowed.

 Main authority here is ES5 spec, so strict backward JSON compatibility is not guaranteed.